Recommended by:

 App-based split tunneling

-This kind of split tunneling can be used to make certain apps not use the VPN connection.
-Say you are a PC user and don’t want Steam to go over the VPN connection - by adding it to the split tunneling list, you’ll make Steam connect normally
+This kind of split tunneling can be used to leave certain apps unaffected by a VPN connection.
+Say you are a PC user and don’t want Steam to go over the VPN — add it to the split tunneling list, and you’ll connect to Steam directly without being routed through a VPN server first.

 Why use split tunneling?